SUSE Public Cloud Image Life-cycle

 Update availability:

-On-demand instances automatically connect to the SUSE operated region local update infrastructure.
+On-demand instances automatically connect to the SUSE operated region associated update infrastructure.
 Updates are available for images in active, inactive, and deprecated states for SLES and SLES For SAP.
 No new updates become available once an image reaches the end of the deprecation period.
+For a distribution in LTSS additional repositories must be added to receive updates.

 Image state transitions: